-- 14. The Board has established a Shareholders' Communication Policy to ensure effective ongoing dialogue with Shareholders.
+- 16. The Board has established a Shareholders' Communication Policy to ensure effective ongoing dialogue with Shareholders.
 This Policy is available on the CLP website.
-The Board has also delegated to the Audit & Risk Committee the responsibility to review this Policy on a regular basis to ensure its effectiveness. - 15.
-Direct engagement with investors in the Environmental, Social and Governance (ESG) dimensions and how this has contributed to the Company's financial performance is available through dedicated ESG meetings and ESG coverage in materials used for investor meetings. - 16.
+The Board has also delegated to the Audit & Risk Committee the responsibility to review this Policy on annual basis to ensure its effectiveness.
+A statement of the review of the implementation and effectiveness of the Shareholders' Communication Policy conducted during the year is included in the Corporate Governance Report. - 17.
+Direct engagement with investors in the Environmental, Social and Governance (ESG) dimensions and how this has contributed to the Company's financial performance is available through dedicated ESG meetings and ESG coverage in materials used for investor meetings. - 18.
 The Corporate Secretarial Department and Investor Relations Department respond to enquiries from Shareholders/investors on various issues throughout the year.
-A hotline (852-2678 8228) and an email contact (cosec@clp.com.hk) are available to Shareholders. - 17.
-Shareholders' views are actively solicited through feedback forms which accompany the Company's Annual Report.
+A hotline (852-2678 8228) and an email contact (cosec@clp.com.hk) are available to Shareholders. - Shareholders' views are actively solicited through feedback forms which accompany the Company's Annual Report.
 Shareholder visits to CLP's facilities in Hong Kong are arranged and the views of Shareholders are related back to Senior Management and Directors.